-Now the metal is not shiny, so there are some traces of carbon left on the throttle plate, but it broke up many carbon deposits when I sprayed it against the throttle plate.
+Now the metal is not shiny, so some traces of carbon are left on the throttle plate, but it broke up many carbon deposits when I sprayed it against the throttle plate.

 It’s been about ten minutes, so I will go ahead and start the truck.
 It’s been about 24 hours since I treated the engine with Seafoam, and to recap what we’ve done, we’ve added Seafoam to the tank.

 We may add a seafoam to the crankcase, and we’ve also treated it.
 So today, I want to pull the dipstick, look at the oil, see what it looks like, and see how dark it is.
 Additionally, I want to drain the oil and closely examine it.

 The oil looks a lot darker than it did yesterday.
 Okay, I’m going to get this engine to start again.
 This engine has not been started in quite some time engine the engine is very cold, and it’s probably about 45 degrees in the shop.

 It’s going to make some noise.
 It’s going to rattle.
 You’re going to hear it.
 A lot quieter as far as the lifter.
 I don’t hear the lifter at all.